Why are we "Lucky District 7"?

 Washington Street Community Center (809 S. Washington Street)

-Jolon was elected to the Denver City Council in 2015 to represent Lucky District 7 in south central Denver.
-During his tenure, Jolon has focused on transportation & mobility, housing and homelessness, sustainability & the environment, and public safety.
-View progress on these priorities here.
-Jolon currently serves as President of the Council.
-The Council President presides over council meetings, determines the committee membership and sits as a member of all the committees.
-Jolon continues to serve as the Chair of the Mobility & Transportation Task Force and as a council representative on the Special Events and Permitting Advisory Group, the Mayor’s Mobility Working Group, and the Mayor’s Railroad Safety Working Group.
+Jolon was elected to the Denver City Council to represent Lucky District 7 in in 2015.
+During his tenure, Jolon has championed policies that focus on mobility and the environment.
+Jolon was elected President Pro-Tem of the Council in 2016, and President in 2018.
+He currently serves as President of the Council.
+The Council President presides over council meetings, determines the committee membership and sits as a member of all committees.
+Jolon also serves on the board of the Denver After School Alliance, Levitt Pavillion Denver, and as an alternate board member on the Denver Regional Council of Governments.
+Jolon has spearheaded legislation to: